lexlapax/dockerfile-riak/README.md

 * start-cluster and test-cluster takes an optional numeric argument for number of nodes - defaults to 5

+* uses dynamic dns to update an external dyndns server from docker events - see docker_dns file

 ### major features retained